ransjnr/FaradayJnr/README.md

   <summary>Some interesting facts about me!</summary>
   <br>

-  - In mean time, I create visual and artistic images using photoshop, you can check those are on **[My Instagram](https://www.instagram.com/farad_tech/)**.
+  - In the mean time, I create visual and artistic images using photoshop, you can check those are on **[My Instagram](https://www.instagram.com/farad_tech/)**.

   - While Coding, Listening Music and developing useful code. ⭐️